gagop/sample-blueprint-hub/README.md

 Could you briefly describe how the recruitment process is conducted?

 Employee:
 Sure, the recruitment process involves a few steps.
 The first step occurs when the potential candidate registers through the online system.
-After registration, we set up an appointment at our university.
-The potential candidate must show up with additional documents, like a "świadectwo maturalne."
+After registration, we would like to set up an appointment at our university.
+The potential candidate must show up with additional documents which proves that you qualify to university-level education.
 We manually verify that all the necessary documents are correct.
 If everything is in order, they are given the contract to sign.
-The final step is to pay the "wpisowe."
+The final step is to pay the admission fee.
 Usually, the student has around two weeks to make this payment.
-After that, they are enrolled or advanced to the first semester.
+After that, they are enrolled and advanced to the first semester.

 Analyst:
 Let's delve deeper into the individual steps.
 In the first step, the candidate must register through the online system.
 Is this the only way for a candidate to start the process, or can they, for example, visit your office personally, and you register them?